stanford-crfm/levanter/docs/Add-Models.md

 Once you run a training job, on the corresponding job page on Weights & Biases, you will be able to find a section named "Throughput".
 It reports metrics like `examples_per_second` and `tokens_per_second` across the training time.

 ## Tips for Optimization
 1. Avoid upcasting to float32.
-Levanter uses float16 by default, which is more memory efficient and faster for training.
-You should avoid upcasting to float32 unless it is necessary.
+Levanter uses bfloat16 by default, which is more memory efficient and faster for training.
+You should avoid upcasting to float32 unless it is necessary for stability or accuracy.
 2. For attention, rearrange the heads and position axes to make the computation more efficient.
 For example, in Llama, we did the following:

 ```python